Image Generation with Supervised Selection Based on Multimodal Features for Semantic Communications: Numerical Experiments

-Fig. \ref{fig:ssim} illustrates the PSNR performance in an AWGN channel across varying SNR for the CIFAR-100 and STL-10 datasets.
-The data presented in the figure indicates that both of our proposed MMSemCom systems exhibit significantly a superior performance compared to other benchmarks once the SNR exceeds 8 dB in the CIFAR-100 dataset, rapidly approaching the maximum value of 1.
-An SSIM value approaching 1 signifies a high degree of similarity between the reconstructed image at the receiver and the original image signal.
-Notably, the sequential MMSemCom system remains close to the maximum SSIM value even at low SNRs, suggesting that the images reconstructed using this method closely resemble the original graphics and consistently maintain a high performance.
+Fig. \ref{fig:ssim_comparison} illustrates the MS-SSIM performance in an AWGN and Rayleigh channels across varying SNR for the CIFAR-100 and STL-10 datasets.
+The data presented in the figure indicates that both of our proposed MMSemCom systems exhibit significantly a superior performance compared to other benchmarks in the CIFAR-100 dataset, rapidly approaching the maximum value of 1.
+Notably, the sequential MMSemCom system remains close to the maximum MS-SSIM value even at low SNRs, suggesting that the images reconstructed using this method closely resemble the original graphics and consistently maintain a high performance.
 In contrast, the performance of the simultaneous MMSemCom system aligns with the PSNR index, exhibiting a cliff effect at low SNRs.
-This system performs worse than the Deep JSCC approach but outperforms other classical algorithms.
-Specifically, at an SNR of 10 dB, the simultaneous MMSemCom system demonstrates an improvement of $8.7\%$ over the Deep JSCC and a $34.9\%$ enhancement compared to WebP, which is recognized as the best classical algorithm.
+Specifically, at an SNR of 10 dB, the simultaneous MMSemCom system demonstrates an improvement of $6.8\%$ over the Deep JSCC and a $55.9\%$ enhancement compared to WebP.
 The trends and performance metrics observed in the STL-10 dataset closely mirror those of the CIFAR-100 dataset, with the sequential MMSemCom system consistently outperforming other benchmarks throughout the evaluation.
 Conversely, the simultaneous MMSemCom system exhibits diminished performance at lower SNRs.
-However, the SSIM value increases rapidly with the increasing SNR, approaching its maximum value.
+However, the MS-SSIM value increases rapidly with the increasing SNR, approaching its maximum value.

 The images produced through diffusion training closely resemble the original images.
 This training process involves the systematic elimination of the random noise, which enhances the quality of the sampled images generated after a specified number of training iterations.
-Consequently, the reconstructed images from two MMSemCom systems presented in this paper demonstrate high values on the SSIM.
+Consequently, the reconstructed images from two MMSemCom systems presented in this paper demonstrate high values on the MS-SSIM.

+The significant performance gain of MMSemCom, particularly the sequential variant, over LaMoSC and WITT stems from key architectural differences, especially in handling channel noise.
+In typical end-to-end systems like LaMoSC, the decoder directly reconstructs the full image from noisy features.
+Under the low SNR, even a small deviation in semantic features can result in blurring, artifacts, or content errors in the reconstructed image, which represents a significant bottleneck in performance.